-This should be a quick need-to-know guide on the CS:GO betting scandal
+This is your quick need-to-know guide on the most notorious CSGO scandals.

 The Spectator Bug

 As the first major event in the CSGO betting scandal, the “Spectator Bug” exploit serves as a perfect introduction to any discussion on CSGO scandals.
 In September 2020, the ESIC (Esports Integrity Commission) began investigating allegations levied against a string of players and coaches.
 It was revealed that these individuals were using a “spectator bug” to openly view CSGO competitive matches, using what they viewed to gain an edge against opponents.

 This was a direct form of cheating, using an exploit to gain a competitive advantage.
 Initially, a slew of 25,000 demos of CSGO games played over a four-year period was reviewed extensively.
 There was so much data to trawl through that the ESIC resorted to an AI inspector alongside human operators.
 In total, more than 15 terabytes of data were reviewed, following which, 37 CSGO coaches were sanctioned.

 Remarkably, this included coaches from some of the best CSGO teams in the scene, such as FAZE, MIBR, HellRaisers, Heroic, NAVI, and Team Dignitas.
 For the most severe cases of exploitation, coaches were banned for a massive three years.